Advice before code. Clarity before commitment.

 When you need advice, not code

-What consulting covers
+What software consulting covers

 Strategy sessions